diazod/git-prune/README.md

 2. Download or clone git-prune and copy/move to the directory ~/.oh-my-zsh/plugins

-3. Edit the the following lines in the file .zshrc
+3. Edit the following lines in the file .zshrc

 ```bash
 	# Which plugins would you like to load? (plugins can be found in ~/.oh-my-zsh/plugins/*)